-As we prepare to say good-bye to 2014 and celebrate the start of 2015, I’m avoiding my annual pit-fall of writing a long list of resolutions.
-I’m only destined to break them long before the end of January.
+As we prepare to say good-bye to an old year and say hello to the new, I'm avoiding my annual pit-fall of writing a long list of resolutions.
+I'm only destined to break them long before the end of January.

-As 2014 draws to a close, I’m simply taking time for reflection.
+As this year draws to a close, I'm simply taking time for reflection.

 Instead of sharing ill-fated resolutions with you this year, I created a photo collection highlighting my favorite Celtic quotations and blessings, focusing upon the gifts of peacefulness, calm and reflection.